University of Botswana

 Got questions?
 Contact the Program Officer for Africa for the latest information on the University of Botswana.

 IMPORTANT: Exchange at the Unviersity of Botswana is CLOSED for SPRING 2017.
-The DIRECT option no longer includes a meal stipend as of Spring 2016.
+The DIRECT option is OPEN, but no longer includes a meal stipend as of Spring 2016.
 Please see the updated prices for DIRECT below.
 For more information regarding this program, please contact Lindsay Moats or check out her blog.

 LocationUB is located in the heart of Botswana’s capital city, Gaborone (est. population 300,000).
 The campus is within walking distance of government buildings, retail centers, night clubs, the national museum, and the national soccer stadium.
 The city has excellent public transportation networks.
 Also, students can travel throughout the country and around southern Africa on buses which leave daily from the central bus station.